Game feel: History

+Metrics

+There is no industry standard for measuring game feel, as the experience is highly subjective and defined differently by individual players and developers.

+To establish a structured framework for research and analysis, Steve Swink's book Game Feel: A Game Designer's Guide to Virtual Sensation (2008) categorizes the experience into six distinct areas: input, response, context, polish, metaphor, and rules.

 Input

 Input is the means by which a player can control the game.
 The physical input device used by the player has an effect on game feel; for instance, using a joystick to control movement feels natural because the joystick itself offers physical feedback.
 In other cases, like with touchscreens, the input device can offer little feedback and be cumbersome for the player to use.